Content warning: this piece discusses child abuse and domestic violence

 At the height of Zack’s arc in the film he confesses, “You can’t beat up women but some b—ches need to get slapped sometimes, does that make sense?”
 It’s followed by a cut to Liu, looking at his mother — both of them sitting in the silence.

 Liu’s mother was trapped in the cycle of abuse with Liu’s stepfather, too.
-She so was blinded by his mask of sweetness and her fear of being alone that she couldn’t see the bigger picture.
+She was so blinded by his mask of sweetness and her fear of being alone that she couldn’t see the bigger picture.
 Growing up, she saw her parents fighting and she wanted to be different from them.
 But abuse doesn’t exist in a vacuum, it’s all consuming and seeps out in unexpected, complex ways.

 With Minding the Gap, Liu is broadening the mainstream discussion of abuse.
 Abuse contains the multitudes of emotions and it affects everyone differently because of that.
 As an English major, a lover of language and a filmmaker, Liu wants to have more open conversations about abuse — because it’s in the silence that trauma is able to thrive.